Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 Remind Yourself That Your Feelings Are Normal

-The way eating disorder can affect your relationship might leave you feeling like you’re going crazy, swinging from one extreme to the other.
+The way an eating disorder can affect your relationship might leave you feeling like you’re going crazy, swinging from one extreme to the other.

 Remind yourself that your difficult emotions are normal.